rahulkhimsuriya/auth-with-social/README.md

 # Laravel: Auth with Social

-This is simple project login with sicial sites.
+This is simple project login with social sites.

 ## Installation